SystemsApproach/private5g/arch.rst

 layers that come above it.

-Notably, the RAN is responsible for managing how the radio spectrum is shared among thousands or millions of UEs connected to hundreds or thousands of basestations in a geographic region, such as a metro area.
-Our primary task in Chapter 3 is to establish an abstraction interface by which the RAN can manage that spectrum without having to worry about the details of waveforms, modulation, or coding algorithms.
-All important topics, to be sure, but the realm of information theorist rather than system design that is the focus of this book.
+Notably, the RAN is responsible for managing how the radio spectrum is shared among thousands of UEs connected to hundreds of base stations in a geographic region, such as a metro area.
+The primary purpose of Chapter 3 is to establish an abstract interface by which the RAN can manage that spectrum without having to worry about the details of waveforms, modulation, or coding algorithms.
+All important topics, to be sure, but in the realm of information theory rather than system design that is the focus of this book.

-For the purpose of this chapter, all we need to know is that there are two fundamental pieces of information shared between the higher layers of the base station stack that manage the RAN as a whole, and the lower layers of the stack that manage radio transmissions on a particular base station.
-One is the signal-to-noise ratio that the base station observes when communicating with a given UE.
+For the purpose of this chapter, all we need to know is that there are two fundamental pieces of information shared between the higher layers of the base station protocol stack that manages the RAN as a whole, and the lower layers of the stack that manage radio transmissions on a particular base station.
+One is the signal-to-noise ratio that the base station observes when communicating with each UE.
 This is called the *Channel Quality Indicator (CQI)* and it is passed *up* from the radio.
 The second is the quality-of-service the network wants to give a particular UE.
 This is called the *QoS Class Indicator (QCI)* and it is passed *down* to the radio.
-We will fill in more details about both of these parameters in Chapter 3, but this high-level summary is sufficient to describe the RAN and Mobile Core.
+We will fill in more details about both of these parameters in Chapter 3, but this high-level summary is sufficient to introduce the RAN and Mobile Core.

 .. sidebar:: Uniqueness of Wireless Links